Free thanks to sponsorship by GoodUnited

 The pandemic turned the 2020 peer-to-peer events season upside down resulting in many cancellations, postponements and less-than-effective replacement solutions.

 Yet the American Cancer Society was able to stage 100 successful events in 90 days and drive critical net revenue — all without the need for significant staff time, capital investment or transaction fees.

 How?
 A countrywide virtual event series wholly run within Facebook Groups & leveraging Messenger technology.

-Join us as American Cancer Society’s SVP of P2P Maria Clark and GoodUnited’s Founders Nick Black and Jeremy Berman discuss how to create a new, evergreen stream of P2P income in 2021.
+Watch the recording to hear American Cancer Society’s Dan Thorpe and GoodUnited’s Founders Nick Black and Jeremy Berman discuss how to create a new, evergreen stream of P2P income in 2021.

 - How to match the right audience to the right event and the right geography

 - How to attract overwhelmingly new participants (& revenue)